Midnight Caller

-Midnight Caller is an American drama television series created by Richard DiLello, which aired on NBC from October 25, 1988, to May 17, 1991.
+Midnight Caller is an American drama television series created by Richard DiLello, which aired on NBC from October 25, 1988, to May 10, 1991.
 It was one of the first television series to address the dramatic possibilities of the then-growing phenomenon of talk radio.

 Premise

 Jack Killian is a former San Francisco police detective who quits the force after he accidentally shot his partner dead in a confrontation with armed criminals.
 After lapsing into alcoholism, Killian receives an offer from Devon King, the beautiful and wealthy owner-operator of KJCM-FM, to become "The Nighthawk", host of an overnight talk show, taking calls from listeners and acting as a detective solving their problems during the day (the title of Killian's show would later be adopted in real life by talk-show host George Noory on KTRS in St. Louis from 1996 until 2003, when Noory took over from the retiring Art Bell as host of the nationally syndicated Coast to Coast AM).

 Even though Killian snapped that he doesn't listen to FM radio, he accepted the offer.

 Killian's adventures took him frequently back into the realm of police work, where several of his former colleagues were less than happy to see him again.
-He faced myriad problems, both personal and professional, and was at various points required to come to grips with the nature of his relationship with both his absentee father and his troubled siblings.
-What he never seemed to come to grips with, however, was his relationship, or lack of one, with Devon.
+He faced myriad problems, both personal and professional, and was at various points required to come to grips with the nature of his relationships with his absentee father, his troubled siblings, and Devon.

 Devon eventually became pregnant in a relationship with another man and sold the station (Kilbourne was simultaneously pregnant in real life).
-Despite hard-hitting topical episodes dealing with AIDS, capital punishment, and child abuse among other topics, the show lost its audience when it was moved from its original time slot and was cancelled after three seasons.
+Episodes dealt with AIDS, capital punishment, and child abuse among other topics.
+The show lost viewers when it was moved from its original time slot and was cancelled after three seasons.

+Most episodes ended with Killian monologuing to listeners, recapping the episode and lessons learned.
 Killian's radio show sign-off comment was "Good night, America, wherever you are."

-Midnight Caller strength was a combination of well-created stories shaped by realistic and topical characters.
-The stories also rotated around the main cast, and its well-developed characters allowed the viewers to relate to them.
-The show's jazz music soundtrack also added to its popularity.
+The show's jazz music soundtrack added to its popularity.
+Rick Braun wrote the theme tune for the series.

 In October 1990, Wendy Kilbourne (Devon King) left the show due to her pregnancy.
 Lisa Eilbacher (Nicky Molloy) became the new female lead role.